Fen Line Users Association

 There are two parts to this project (detail here).
 Mainly it is concerned with replacing life-expired signalling equipment, which we support in the hope that it will reduce the number of signalling failures.

 However, it also includes work on a number of level crossings; there are six that Network Raill proposed to convert from half barriers to full barriers, to improve safety although level crossing fatalities in Britain are only one seventeenth of the European average.
 This would result in them being closed to road traffic for much longer than at present, which could be a particular problem at Waterbeach station, preventing passengers crossing the line to catch their trains, as already happens at Downham Market and Shepreth.
-We raised our objection at the public inquiry the decision has now been published here.
+We raised our objection at the public inquiry; the decision has now been published here.
 The Inspector and the Secretary of State have accepted our argument, and refused permission for the change at Waterbeach.

 Changing trains